Red, blue, fawn, black

 The Doberman Collie is a healthy dog that can live a long life without needing too many trips to the vet, but there are a few health concerns passed down from the parents that you should be on the lookout for as your pet ages.

 Male vs Female

-The male Doberman Collie tends to stand slightly taller and weigh slightly more than its female counterpart.
-The females tend to crave more affection and praise, while the males tend to prefer sentry duty and can often be found at the top of stairs or on a balcony.
+The male Doberman Collie tends to stand slightly taller and weigh more than their female counterpart.
+The females crave more affection and praise, while the males prefer sentry duty and can often be found at the top of stairs or on a balcony.

-We hope that you have enjoyed reading over our look at this mix between the Doberman Pincer and the Border Collie.
-The Doberman Collie is a great family pet and companion.
-It’s a great watchdog and training partner.
-You will be required to set aside a considerable amount of time to play and walk your dog to keep it in top condition, but they will return the favor with loyalty and intelligent behavior.
+We hope you have enjoyed reading over our look at this mix between the Doberman Pincer and the Border Collie.
+The Doberman Collie is a great family pet, an excellent watchdog, and a remarkable training partner.
+You will be required to set aside a considerable amount of time to play and walk your dog to keep them in top condition, but they will return the favor with loyalty and intelligent behavior.

 If you have learned something new about this new dog breed, please share this guide to the Doberman Collie on Facebook and Twitter.